Summary

 Treaties

-There are few exemptions: Benefits in kind are usually treated as income subject to social security, and the statutory limits for expense reimbursements are low.
+Health-related benefits of up to $2500 per year have become exempt from social security and health insurance contributions.
+Aside from these, benefits in kind are usually treated as income subject to social security, and the statutory limits for expense reimbursements are low.
 The Czech Republic generally uses a system of tax credits rather than income reductions which do not have an impact of the amount of social security due.

 Administration